bywbilly/naive-ray-tracing/README.md

 I have implementd soft-shadow, transparency, half-transparency and color-bleeding.

-I have also implementd the ground shading, which makes the objects more vivid than flat shading.
+I have also implementd the gouraud shading, which makes the objects more vivid than flat shading.

 Here is some pictures for display.